braghiere/shift_dangermond_trait/README.md

 # SHIFT Dangermond Traits vs. PFT Project

-This repository contains scripts and Jupyter notebooks utilized for data processing, analysis, and visualization in the Aviris Dangermond project.
+This repository contains scripts and Jupyter notebooks utilized for data processing, analysis, and visualization in the SHIFT Dangermond Traits vs. PFT project.
 The repository is structured to help navigate through various phases of data manipulation, from raw data processing to detailed visualizations and analysis.

 ## Repository Structure